hofman-iga/nbpApi/README.md

 * [Usage](#usage)

 ## General info
 Currency converter; enables converting certain currencies as well as checking exchange rates.
-Data is kept in MySQL Database.
+Data is extracted from NBP API http://api.nbp.pl from tables with current exchange rates.
+It is parsed with json parser and kept in MySQL Database.
+\
+Docker-compose file is used to
 \
 Swagger UI was built to the project, so that it is easier to understand what endpoints are available.